 Students graduating with a bachelor’s degree in film studies will be able to:

-- Demonstrate an understanding of the critical and technical language associated with film studies, including genres, classic narrative form and non-narrative forms, mise-en-scene, cinematography, editing, sound, and modes of screen reality.
+- Demonstrate their understanding of the critical and technical language associated with film studies, including genres, classic narrative and non-narrative forms, mise-en-scène, cinematography, editing, sound, and modes of screen reality.

 - Demonstrate their ability to articulate, through close reading and writing, their own worldviews.
 They will be able to explain and respond thoughtfully to the religious, social, ideological, spiritual, moral, and ethical values implied in film texts through their close readings and reflections.

-- [Students with an emphasis in digital media production:] Demonstrate their skills in the praxis of film production.
+- [Students with an emphasis in Production and Screenwriting:] Demonstrate their skills in the praxis of film production and screenwriting.